 What?
 Why? …it’s a long story, come talk with us if you need to know.

 Go to Find journals (a list of all the +40.000 journals we subscribe to).

 Paste the journal-title (Theory Culture and Society).

 Find journals will tell you where you can access the journal.
 Go there and click your way through the years and volumes till you find the article you are looking for.

 Where can I find curriculum lists?

-Most books on the syllabus are also placed in the reserve collection at CBS Library Solbjerg Plads.
+Most books on the syllabus are also placed in the Course Collection at CBS Library Solbjerg Plads.
 That way, there is usually a copy available for reading while you are at the library.

-Search for the book in Lilbsearch to get a location number.
-Articles from journals are not part of the semester collection.
+Search for the book in Libsearch to get a location number.
+Articles from journals are not part of the Course Collection.

-Photo of the reserve collection ground floor at CBS Library Solbjerg Plads
+Photo of the Course Collection ground floor at CBS Library Solbjerg Plads.

 If in doubt, the librarians at Solbjerg Plads can help.
 You can also send your question by mail or chat: Contact the library.